 If you have been diagnosed with mesothelioma, you may be entitled to make a claim against your employer/former employer and also from the Government/DWP.
 The Courts have adopted a special procedure to deal with mesothelioma cases, which means any potential case will be dealt with a lot more quickly than other cases.

-All Occupational Disease claims are subject to strict deadlines.
+Please note that all Occupational Disease claims are subject to strict deadlines.
 By law, you must normally submit your claim to the court within 3 years of your condition being confirmed as linked to your employment.
 In relation to a claim against the Government/DWP scheme (usually for cases where there are no realistic prospects of Court action or if the employers’ insurer cannot be found), the DWP should receive notification of the claim within 12 months of diagnosis of the condition.